Johnny Isakson, 76, Georgia politician respected by both sides, dies

 It took several attempts, but Isakson eventually hashed out bipartisan compromises to expand private health care options for veterans facing long wait times and expedite the removal of problematic employees at the sprawling federal department.

-Regardless of Isakson’s efforts, the VA has struggled to keep up with the flood of returning veterans from Iraq and Afghanistan and lingering tales of misconduct, such as when a Vietnam veteran was found covered in ants while staying at a DeKalb County VA medical center.
+Regardless of Isakson’s efforts, the VA has struggled to keep up with the flood of returning veterans from Iraq and Afghanistan and lingering tales of misconduct.

 Despite Isakson’s deal-making reputation, he was also an unabashed party loyalist.
 He was particularly vocal about his allegiance to McConnell, whose office he would often visit unannounced while the Senate was in session.